THE MOST TRUSTED COPYCAT RECIPES

 Jack Link's Original Beef Jerky

-Using his grandfather’s old recipes for sausage and smoked meats, Jack Link created his first kippered beef sticks in Wisconsin in 1986, and they quickly became a popular snack throughout the state.
-But that wasn’t enough for Jack, so he invested in a packaging machine to expand into other markets, and eventually—with the help of a successful Sasquatch-themed marketing campaign—Jack Link’s became the #1 jerky brand in the U.S.
+Jack Link created his first kippered beef sticks in Wisconsin in 1986, using his grandfather's old sausage and smoked meats recipes, and they quickly became a popular snack throughout the state.
+But that wasn’t enough for Jack, so he invested in a packaging machine and expanded into other markets.
+Eventually, with the help of a successful Sasquatch-themed marketing campaign, Jack Link’s became the #1 jerky brand in the U.S.

 Beef jerky is usually made in a dehydrator designed to circulate air around the food at a low temperature.
-The temperature for drying beef jerky in a dehydrator is typically 130 to 140 degrees, which is a lower temperature than you can reach with a conventional home oven.
+The optimal temperature for drying beef jerky in a dehydrator is typically 130 to 140 degrees, which is a lower temperature than can be reached with a conventional home oven.
 But that doesn’t mean we can’t use our home oven to make a perfectly acceptable beef jerky hack that tastes like Jack’s.
-And while Jack uses a smoker for his beef jerky, you won’t need one to give your jerky a similar smoky flavor.
+And while Jack uses a smoker for his beef jerky, this recipe uses liquid smoke to create smoky beef jerky without a smoker.

-The pineapple juice in the marinade is an important part of the taste, but its primary contribution is a unique enzyme that helps break down the proteins in the tough cut of meat to tenderize it.
-Soy sauce and beef bouillon contribute to the umami savoriness of the jerky, and liquid hickory smoke is used in my Jack Link's Original Beef Jerky copycat recipe as a quick way to add the smoky flavor.
+The pineapple juice in the marinade is a crucial component of the flavor, but its primary contribution is a unique enzyme that helps break down the proteins in the tough cut of meat, thereby tenderizing it.
+Soy sauce and beef bouillon contribute to the umami savoriness of the jerky, and liquid hickory smoke is used in my Jack Link's Original Beef Jerky copycat recipe as a quick way to add the smoke flavor.

-The marinating takes 24 hours and the oven drying takes between 6 to 8 hours, so get the sliced beef into the bath in the morning, and you’ll be munching on homemade Jack Link's beef jerky by dinnertime the next day.
-And to help you out, I'm including step photos.
+The marinating takes 24 hours, and the oven drying takes between 6 and 8 hours.
+So, get the sliced beef into the bath in the morning, and you should be munching on copycat Jack Link's beef jerky by dinnertime the next day.

 Find more cool recipes for your favorite snacks here.